Master of Science in Speech-Language Pathology

 The curriculum challenges pre-professionals academically, clinically, and personally.
 The program consists of academic coursework integrated with clinical training in the assessment and treatment of infants, children, and adults who have communication disorders.
 The program provides opportunities for students to acquire and demonstrate knowledge of the nature of speech, language, hearing, and communication disorders and differences, as well as prevention, assessment, and intervention for people with communication and swallowing disorders across the life span.
 The program also allows students to acquire and demonstrate knowledge in standards of ethical conduct, research principles in evidence-based clinical practice, and contemporary professional issues.
 See course descriptions.

 Students must have completed an undergraduate degree in speech-language pathology (or communication sciences and disorders).
-Students are also required to have a course in Professional and Technical Writing in SLP/A (or equivalent).
+Students are also encouraged to have a course in Professional and Technical Writing in SLP/A (or equivalent).
 Prospective students whose undergraduate major or degree is in a field other than speech-language pathology are required to complete the following prerequisite courses:

 - Anatomy and Physiology: Speech and Voice

 - Articulation and Phonology